eoss-image-processing/eoss-image-processing.github.io/_posts/2020-06-24-trainable-segmentation.markdown

 training is very resource-intensive.
 We instead use local features which, for each pixel, represent
 - the average intensity in a small region around the pixel
 - the average magnitude of gradients in the same region
-- and measures of local texture in this region
+- measures of local texture in this region

 Such features are computed by first convolving the image of interest with a Gaussian kernel, and then measuring the local intensity, gradient intensity, or the